meeprakash25/ecommerce_admin/readme.md

 ## About Ecommerce Admin

 Ecommerce Admin is a backend for ecommerce app.
-With this, user can create, read, update and delete Products and Categories and even receive orders from the app.
+With this, user can create, read, update and delete Products and Categories and even receive and process orders from the app.

 Coded in Laravel 5.6